-While private saving has always played an important role in retirement, changes in the U.S. retirement system have put increasing emphasis on DC accounts in lieu of the DB pensions that previously covered most workers who participated in retirement workplace plans.
-The share of older adults who received DB pension income though their own or other spouse's former employer dropped from 52 percent in the late 1990s and early 2000s to 43 percent in 2010, and will continue to decline in the coming years.24
+While private saving has always played an important role in retirement, changes in the U.S. retirement system have put increasing emphasis on DC accounts in lieu of the DB pensions.
+The share of older adults who received DB pension income though their own or other spouse's former employer dropped from 52 percent in the late 1990s and early 2000s to 43 percent in 2010, and will continue to decline in the coming years.22

 The shift from DB pensions to DC plans has had profound consequences for American workers and families in terms of the risks and costs they now bear in saving and investing to fund their own retirement.
-Unfortunately, the truth is that the typical household-even one near retirement-has only a few thousand dollars in retirement account assets.
-A large majority of working-age households have dangerously low retirement savings in relation to their income, and are nowhere near the recommended benchmarks for their age.
+Unfortunately, the typical household-even one near retirement-has negligible retirement account assets.
+A large majority of working-age households have little retirement savings in relation to their income.

-This section examines median retirement account balances for the entire population of working-age households with heads age 25-64 and analyzes the retirement account assets of working households as a multiple of income.
+This section examines median retirement account balances for the entire population of working-age households with heads age 25-64 and analyzes retirement account assets in relation to income for working households, defined as those with earnings between \$5,000 and \$500,000, and total income below \$1 million.

-Given that 45 percent of households do not own a retirement account, there is a large disparity between median (50th percentile) retirement asset balance figures counting only working-age households with retirement accounts, and those that count all working-age households (Figure 9).
-The median retirement account balance for households with retirement assets was \$40,000 in 2010, compared to \$3,000 for all households with heads age 25-64.
-Even more significantly, among households approaching retirement (age 55-64), the median balance was \$100,000 for account-owning households and only \$12,000 for all households in that age group.
+Given that 45 percent of households do not own a retirement account, there is a large disparity between median (50th percentile) retirement asset balance figures counting only working-age households with retirement accounts, and those that count all working-age households (Figure 8).
+The median retirement account balance for households with retirement assets was \$50,000 in 2013, compared to \$2,500 for all households with heads age 25-64, compared to \$40,000 and \$3,000, respectively, in 2010 (unadjusted for inflation).

+Even more significantly, among households approaching retirement (age 55-64), the median balance was \$104,000 for account-owning households and only \$14,500 for all households in that age group (Figure 8)-only a slight improvements from \$100,000 and \$12,000, respectively, in 2010.
 In other words, the average U.S. working-age household has virtually no retirement savings.